bebenlebricolo/events-manager/trunk/readme.txt

 * removed some old migration update code for v4 > v5 update (more to be removed at a later date)
 * added em_event_save_events_exclude_update_meta_keys allowing add-ons to prevent overwriting meta keys when updating recurrences
 * added docs for event location types and a filter for adding custom placeholder docs to the help page
+* fixed dates and possibly other placeholders not showing in site locale if admin triggers emails with a different user locale
+* fixed scope search issues on search form when default scope is not 'future' and search dates left blank
+* fixed template location typo preventing em_get_events_list_grouped() from working
+* fixed admin columns not showing as per screen reader preferences when all cols are chosen to be displayed
+* fixed bp showing booking tab/info when bookings are disabled (props @raruto)
+* fixed display issues on static home page (other than EM events page) containing shortcode showing paginated events/locations/taxonomies
+* fixed broken link for datepicker formatting docs on settings page
+* fixed PHP errors on BuddyPress "my group events" template
+* added #_BOOKINGADMINURL and #_BOOKINGADMINLINK placeholders to booking email templates
+* added alt attribute to event thumbnails in MS Globals mode
+* fixed Polish zloty missing symbols
+* fixed 'no location' option not showing if dropdown option for physical locations enabled
+* fixed booking cutoff times defaulting to 12am rather than event start time
+* fixed booking cutoff times not getting set upon initial recurring event creation
+* fixed trashed events showing up on front-end event editor as pending
+* fixed JS issues causing ticket editor not reflecting changes during edit process before saving
+* fixed Yoast SEO deprecated log warning for usage of WPSEO_Utils::get_title_separator() in > v15.2
+* changed default time to WP format upon installation
+* added my/all events links to front-end events admin for those with admin capabilities

 = 5.9.8.1 =
 * fixed html structure error in location template breaking editor if location dropdowns are enabled